Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 Another good idea is encouraging cross-functional collaboration between your teams.

-Your engineers working on developing your AI integration should intensely collaborate with your UX designers.
+Your engineers developing your AI app should intensely collaborate with your UX designers.

-This way, you’ll end up with a product that’s both user-friendly and technologically sound.
+This way, you’ll end up with an app that’s both user-friendly and technologically sound.

-And that’s what AI integration is all about.
+And that’s what AI app development is all about.

 AI app development mistakes: conclusion